 Configuring image hosting by external CDN

-Images used in smarts features are hosted by default on MaxCDN.
+Images used in smarts features are hosted by default on Akamai.
 If upload to client-hosted CDN is configured, ‘Public Path’ is set and ‘Host images’ is checked, then the client-hosted CDN can be used to store images and serve them when Dynamic Content campaigns are rendered.
-Please note that a folder named “images” must be set up on the client-side CDN in order for the images to upload and render properly.
+Note that a folder named “images” must be set up on the client-side CDN in order for the images to upload and render properly.

 Once everything is configured, the Dynamic Yield script onsite will need to be adjusted so its links point to your new CDN.

-- For most implementations use the example below and adjust the red text to point to your CDN:
+- For most implementations use the example below and make sure to adjust the red text to point to your CDN:

 - If you implemented Dynamic Yield via Magento, adjust your script directly in Magento as described in the implementation via Magento procedures.